 Adding up sine waves increases the amplitude of the perturbation.
-In order to stay within the boundaries of the linearity assumption, the overall amplitude needs to be kept low.
-In the worst case scenario, the amplitude of the total perturbation is the amplitude of the single perturbation multiplied by the number of frequencies.
+In order to ensure the state of the battery does not change, the overall amplitude needs to be kept low.
+In the worst-case scenario, the amplitude of the total perturbation is the amplitude of the single perturbation multiplied by the number of frequencies.
 This is the case when all the sine waves are in phase.

-Taking an example with 31 sine waves with unity amplitudes, the worst case scenario exhibits the pattern shown in Figure 2.
+Taking an example with 31 sine waves with unity amplitudes, the worst-case scenario exhibits the pattern shown in Figure 2.
 Notice the total amplitude at the midpoint of the pattern is the same as the number of sine waves used.